 Parks and Recreation Advisory Board

-Meetings of the Taneytown Parks and Recreation Advisory Board are held the 2nd Wednesday of every month at City Hall at 6:30 p.m.
+Meetings of the Taneytown Parks and Recreation Advisory Board are held the second or third Wednesday (whichever Wednesday follows the Monday night Mayor & City Council Meeting) of every month at City Hall at 6:30 p.m.
 All meetings are open to the public.

 Parks and Recreation Advisory Board